 - further assessment in the Pain Service when appropriate

 Persistent Pelvic Pain Service

 The Persistent Pelvic Pain Service assess people with persistent pelvic pain, especially related to bladder, bowel and sexual function.
 They also run a pelvic movement class.

-They accept referrals from GPs, Specialist Nurses and Hospital teams and can refer you to the Pain Clinic when appropriate.
+They accept referrals from GPs, Specialist Nurses and Hospital teams and can refer you to the Pain Service when appropriate.